 config.startBufferDuration = 500;

-// Other settings.
+// Configure other settings.

 Set HTTP headers

-// First, get the configuration.
+// Retrieve the configuration.

 AVPConfig *config = [self.player getConfig];

-// Define the header.
+// Define the headers.

 NSMutableArray *httpHeaders = [[NSMutableArray alloc] init];